oplS17projects/Chat_robot/README.md

 ## Architecture Diagram
 ![Architecture](/Architecture.jpg?raw=true "Architecture")

 The main UI of this application is the chat box.
 In what appears to be a standard conversation window between two users, the chat box is the human interface to the machine-learning-based bot.
-The chatbot will appear to be a normal user who will intelligently respond to other users.
-The UI of this application will be created by Scott Mello (@mello244688).
+The chatbot appears to be a normal user who intelligently responds to other users.
+The UI of this application was be created by Scott Mello (@mello244688).

-The backend/database will primarily be worked on by Saurabh Verma (@sv-uml).
+The backend/database was primarily worked on by Saurabh Verma (@sv-uml).
 This includes setting up a SQL-based database that stores datasets for the bot and also manages connections for the chat.
 Using Sockets allows users to chat with each other, including the bot.
-This object will be a part of the backend.
+This object is a part of the backend.
 The main components of this area are `web-server` and `db` libraries.

 The heart of this project is the Bot and how it uses artificial intelligence to communicate with users.
-The data-sets and architecture will be worked on by both Saurabh Verma (@sv-uml) and Scott Mello (@mello244688).
-While this area is a part of the backend, we plan to prioritize it over other aspects of the backend.

 ## Schedule
 ##### Week 1: Apr 2 - Apr 9